 There are no quilters in my family, and I knew none growing up.
 New York is the center of the Art World but the periphery of the Quilting World, so I learned about quilting online.
 It wasn’t quilting in general that got me interested, it was free motion quilting.
 When I learned you could draw with a sewing machine, I had to try it.
-I became a fan of Leah Day’s Free Motion Quilting Project and blog.
+I became a fan of Leah Day’s Free Motion Quilting Project

 One year ago I moved back to my hometown, Urbana IL, which turns out to have quite an extensive quilting culture.
 So many amazingly skilled quilters here, and so much for me to learn.

 Quilting is my antidote to pushing pixels around.
 My animation is all virtual; fabric and thread are real.
 Quilting can involve shape and color like painting, but also texture like bas-relief sculpture.
 Unlike painting and sculpture it has a modest, unassuming aura – which is funny, because to me quilting is much harder than painting.
 So I also quilt because of the challenge.
 I’m just obsessed.
 This hobby can suck you in and not let go.

 Also: I just discovered wool batting, which is awesome for free motion quilting.
 I wish I’d started using it sooner.